danieldk/spaCy/website/docs/api/morphologizer.md

 ## Morphologizer.get_teacher_student_loss {#get_teacher_student_loss tag="method" new="4"}

-Find the loss and gradient of loss for the batch of student scores relative to the teacher scores.
+Calculate the loss and its gradient for the batch of student scores relative to the teacher scores.

 > #### Example